pachi-belero/slide-html/README.md

 Lines that contain just a URL and must be converted to a link start with `:` character.

-To disable the special meaning of newlines, spaces, `:`, `#`, etc. put a dot at the beginning of the line.
+To disable the special meaning of newlines, spaces, `:`, `!`, `-`, `#`, etc. put a dot at the beginning of the line.

 ## Styling

-In `customization.css` there is a small style block.
-You can specify the default font, foreground and background colors for your slides.
-You can also customize header, monospace and emphasized font styles, and do further customizations for specific slides, to include background images, etc. Note that using specific slide customization makes sharing the CSS file for several HTML presentations impossible (you will need to place each HTML file on a different folder, or edit them to change the name of the CSS file used).
+In the CSS file(s) you can specify the default font, foreground and background colors for your slides.
+You can also customize header, monospace and emphasized font styles, and do further customizations for specific slides, to include background images, etc. (see example).

 ## Printing